 Baseline Stress Test

 Before overclocking, you have to use baseline settings in Prim95 to run a stress test which will show you a baseline comparison against starting the overclocking.
+You can run a stress test of your GPU too.
 This will also show if there is any problem with the base in the settings.

 - Check the temperature levels during the stress test.
 If your CPU’s temperatures are above 70 °C, you will not be able to gain much benefit out of overclocking.
 Because the temperature will rise high during overclocking and thus damage your CPU.
 Then, you have

 - Your system may crash during the baseline stress test.
 It means there is an issue with the hardware which needs to be found out before starting overclocking.